rayksm/2024RLFinal/README.md

 # Benchmarks

-Benmarks can be found in [url](https://github.com/ispras/hdl-benchmarks).
+Benmarks can be found in [HDL-Benchmark](https://github.com/ispras/hdl-benchmarks).

+We use MCNC benchmark for our esperiments.

 --------

 # Usage

-The current version can execute on combinational `.aig` and `.blif` benchmarks.
+The current version can execute on combinational `.blif` benchmarks.
-To run the REINFORCE algorithm, please first edit the `python/rl/testReinforce.py` for the benchmark circuit.
+To run the algorithm, please first edit the `python/rl/testReinforce.py` for the benchmark circuit.
 And execute `python3 testReinforce.py`